A Custom Home Building Guide

 Tom G. Head of engineering and production design.

-After the design phase is complete, the home plan drafts are passed along to our in-house design department.
+After the drafting phase is complete, final plans are passed along to our in-house design department.

 Even the strictest of building inspectors doesn’t intimidate our experienced team.